Get All the Dirt

 Japanese irises are heavy feeders and an application of a balanced fertilizer in spring prior to flowering is beneficial.
 This isn’t necessary the first season, but is a good idea thereafter.
 You may choose to deadhead (remove spent flowers) to keep the plants looking their best.
-Feel free to flowers to enjoy indoors.
-They aren’t long lasting but their textures, colors and patterns are gorgeous.
+Feel free to cut flowers to enjoy indoors.
+While they aren’t long lasting, their textures, colors and patterns are gorgeous.

 Light: Full sun to partial sun